jordansepetys/AibaPM-Notes/README.md

    - Click "Add Project"
    - Enter a name (e.g., "My Startup", "Q1 Planning")

-2. **Record Your First Meeting**
+2. **Add Your First Meeting Notes**
-   - Switch to "Record" tab
+   - Switch to "New Meeting" tab
    - Select your project from the dropdown
    - Enter a meeting title
-   - Click "Start Recording" and allow microphone access
+   - Type your meeting notes in the text area
-   - Talk about your meeting topics
+   - Include key discussions, decisions, action items, and technical details
-   - Click "Stop Recording" when done
+   - Click "Create Meeting & Analyze"

-3. **Wait for AI Processing** (~1-2 minutes)
+3. **Wait for AI Processing** (~30-60 seconds)
-   - 🎙️ Transcribing audio...
-(30-60 seconds)
+   - 🤖 Analyzing notes...
-   - 🤖 Generating AI summary...
-(30-60 seconds)
+   - 📊 Generating summary...
    - Processing happens in the background

 4. **View Your Meeting**
    - Go to "Meetings" tab
    - Click on your meeting
-   - See tabs: Summary | Transcript | Actions
+   - See tabs: Summary | Notes | Actions

 ### Using the AI Chat Mentor